Aaminanad/Mission-Control/README.md

 Camera access requires a real page load  it won't work inside a restricted preview iframe.
 If your browser blocks it, the game falls back to arrow-key controls automatically.
 Tracking is motion-basedit follows whatever moved most, not specifically your hand or face.
 Busy backgrounds (moving curtains, a second person, changing light) can distract it.
-No motion history/prediction — if you hold still, the ship just holds its last known position.
+No motion history/prediction so if you hold still, the ship just holds its last known position.
 Single-player, single ship, no persistent high scores (nothing is saved between sessions).